-Hot Joints are a common problem to find in electrical connections in your trailer plugs and inside your caravans.
+Hot joints and oxidisation are common problems when inspecting electrical connections in your trailer plugs and inside a caravan.

-A small cable like 23/.0076 has 23 strands of wire.
-Only eight strands of the cable may be under the screw and the balance inside the terminal with no physical connection, a hot joint will be created.
+For example, a small cable like 23/.0076 has 23 strands of wire.
+If only eight strands of the cable are connected under the screw and the remainder of the wires are inside the terminal with no physical connection, a hot joint will be created.

-Cables touching the ferrule may conduct electricity but are not connected.
-Once a load is applied these cables can spark at full load, creating heat and therefore a hot joint.
+Similarly, cables touching the ferrule may conduct electricity but are not connected.
+Once a load is applied, these cables can spark at full load, creating heat and, therefore, a hot joint.

 One in a Million Error

-Cable manufacture is pretty straight forward until the operator runs out of cable.
+Cable manufacturing is pretty straightforward until the operator runs out of cable.

 Rather than having a 1/2″ drum of cable, some operators splice the end of the copper run onto the start of a new spool.